hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-virtualization.md

 }
 ```

-*T﻿he above figure shows the termination of machine-instance in AWS reached 100% progress and completed successfully.*
+*T﻿he above figure shows the termination of machine-instance in CSP reached 100% progress and completed successfully.*

 ### Wow… that was so cool.
 What about provisioning  a VMware datastore on-premises?